 In general, Germany also imposes VAT on fees for collection agent services.
 In consequence of the MKG-Kraftfahrzeuge-Factoring GmbH decision of the European Court of Justice (ECJ) of 26 June 2003 (the "MKG decision"), the German tax authorities consider the purchaser of receivables to be rendering taxable collection services (also referred to as "factoring services") to the seller when the purchaser assumes the actual collection of the receivable.
 The VAT for such factoring services is generally assessed on the difference between the nominal value of the receivables assigned and the purchase price for such receivables, less the VAT included in such difference.
 The German tax administration applies special rules to determine the assessment basis with respect to distressed receivables.
-The German Federal Tax Court has recently referred to the ECJ the question whether the general principles laid down in the MKG decision and the aforementioned special rules also apply to the purchase of distressed receivables.
+Upon referral by the German Federal Tax Court, the ECJ decided, on 27 October 2011, that the purchase of distressed receivables does not constitute a service by the purchaser to the seller and, consequently, is not subject to VAT, provided that the difference between the nominal value of the distressed receivables and the purchase price reflects the decreased economic value.
+It remains to be seen how the German tax administration will interpret this ECJ decision.